NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 The interpretation of the PA in terms of these recursive subproblems makes the algorithm _almost_ embarrassingly parallel; the corrections to the root solution need to be done sequentially.
 In addition to this structure, the algorithms being evaluated in parallel manifestly depend on simple arithmetic; because of this simplicity, the PA is well-suited to be evaluated on the GPU.
 Likewise, distributed methods can be combined with GPU evaluation for further parallelization for either a single model (taking advantaged of the recursive nature of the PA) or a system of models.

-// Include roadmap for this section; i.e. explicitly tell the reader what's to come.
-Like section names
-// e.g. This chapter begins with a presentation on the Parareal Algorithm, etc.
+This chapter begins by casting the Parareal Algorithm in a form that is conducive to being scaled.
+The main idea is to recast the "magical" mechanism of the PA to something that can be executed recursively.
+In other words, the PA takes an IVP and produces a collection of IVPs, which can each be given to another instance of the PA.
+The latter half of of this chapter is devoted to presenting a model for which the scalable version of the PA can be implemented.
+This model includes how the performance of the PA can increased by using a GPU on a single machine, as well as how to build and use a cluster of machines to further increase performance.

 #let tmax = 8
 #let threads = 8
-#ex Consider the motion of a thrown ball just after it leaves the hand over the course of #tmax seconds (of course ignoring air resistance).
-This is going to be simulated on a machine with #threads available threads.
-The root initial value problem for this physical scenario can be modeled by:
+#ex To help understand and clarify the mechanisms of the scalable PA, including the important details that are not explicitly covered in the algorithm itself, an example problem is used.
+Consider the motion of a thrown ball just after it leaves the hand over the course of #tmax seconds (ignoring air resistance).
+This motion is modeled by: $P = {

-$ P = {
   underbrace(
     diff_t^2 harpoon(r) = harpoon(g) ,
     "Acceleration"